IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 ### Operators Description
-The toolkit contains two sink operators. `ObjectStorageSink` operator uses generic parameters approach rather `S3ObjectStorageSink` operator uses S3-compliant `connection` parameters.
+The toolkit contains two sink operators. `ObjectStorageSink` operator uses generic parameters approach rather `S3ObjectStorageSink` operator uses S3-compliant `authentication` and `connection` parameters.
 For example, `ObjectStorageSink` uses `objectStorageURI` paramerer which consists of protocol and bucket name (s3a://<BUCKET_NAME>/),
 rather `S3ObjectStorageSink` operator uses S3-compliant parameters such as protocol and bucket as a separate parameters making it more intuitive for the users familiar with S3 COS terms.
+Note, that other operator parameters groups (except of authentication and connection) are exactly the same for both operators.

 Both operators write tuples that arrive on its input port to the object in COS that is named by the `objectName` parameter.
 You can control whether the object closes the current